Sub-Linear Privacy-Preserving Near-Neighbor Search: The Key Ingredient: LSH Transformation

 \subsection{``Triangulation'' Attack}

 To give more insight into the situation, we describe \emph{triangulation attack} which leads to an accurate estimation of any target client's attribute $q$.
 For illustration, we focus on two dimensions, but the arguments naturally extend in higher dimensions.
 Assume that we are given the LSH embedding $E(q)$ of the target point $q$ (instead of secure embedding $S(.)$).
 An attacker, who wants to know the attributes of $q$, can create three random data (points) in the space $A,\ B,\ $and$\ C$.
 Creating few random points is not hard, e.g., fake online profiles with random attributes.
-The protocol allows computation of their LSH embeddings $E(A), \ E(B),\ $and$ \ E(C)$ via the publicly available function $E(.)$.
+The protocol allows computation of their LSH embeddings $E(A), \ E(B),\ $and$ \ E(C)$.

-Given the random points $A$, $B$, $C$, and their corresponding hashes $E(A)$, $E(B)$, and $E(C)$, the attacker can compute the number of matches between the hash values of $E(A)$, $E(B)$, and $E(C)$ with the target hash, $E(q)$.
-Using these number of matches, the distances of $q$ with $A$, $B$, and $C$, denoted by $d_A$, $d_B$ and $d_C$, can be accurately estimated from their corresponding binary embeddings~\cite{Proc:Bayardo_WWW07}.
+Given the random points $A$, $B$, $C$, and their corresponding hashes $E(A)$, $E(B)$, and $E(C)$, the attacker can compute the Hamming distance between the hash values of $E(A)$, $E(B)$, and $E(C)$ with the target hash, $E(q)$.
+Given this information, the distances of $q$ with $A$, $B$, and $C$, denoted by $d_A$, $d_B$ and $d_C$, can be accurately estimated~\cite{Proc:Bayardo_WWW07}.